AI Summit

 About the AI Summit

-Join us for the MSU AI Summit on Wednesday, May 7, 2025, in the STEM Teaching and Learning Facility.
+The MSU AI Summit will be held on Wednesday, May 7, 2025, in the STEM Teaching and Learning Facility.
 This event will bring together faculty, staff, librarians, and graduate students from diverse disciplines to shape MSU’s role in AI education, research, and everyday applications.

 Campus will be activated on May 7 with events focused on teaching and learning innovation, student success, and graduate teaching support.
 We hope these events will provide creative crossovers and strategic opportunities to collaborate on the same day and beyond.